 Pedestrians can face danger on the pavement, in the road or at a crossing.
 Many road accidents involving pedestrians are caused by negligent driving, from distracted drivers or drink driving to speeding.
 When a pedestrian is hit by a vehicle, their lack of protective shell means they can suffer extreme and potentially life-changing injuries as a result.

-Why make a claim after being hit by a vehicle?
+Should I make a claim for compensation after being hit by a vehicle?

 What is the claims process for a road traffic accident?

-Claims for pedestrian injury compensation can be made up to three years after the road collision occurred.
-During the initial stages of making a road traffic accident claim, we will provide a free consultation to discuss the circumstances.
-Following this, we will investigate the extent of the injury and resulting losses from the pedestrian road accident.
+During the initial stages of making a road traffic accident claim, our road traffic accident solicitors will provide a free consultation to discuss the circumstances.
+Following this, we will investigate the extent of the injuries and resulting losses from the pedestrian road accident.

 Without the protection of a vehicle, pedestrians are extremely vulnerable to serious road traffic accidents.
 Children in particular are at risk of life-threatening injuries but pedestrian accidents can occur at any age.

 - Pedestrian hit by car or motorcycle

 - Hit by cyclist while riding on the pavement

 - Driver failing to stop at zebra crossing

 - Car failing to stop for lollipop signal at school crossings